-- When you buy this spice, make sure your product has an ISO mark.
+- When buying this spice, ensure your product has an ISO mark.
 ISO mark is a sign that tells that the seller is genuine.

 - This spice is grown exclusively in Kashmir.
 It is not grown in any other state.
 Make sure you buy the product made in Kashmir only.

 Remember, this is the priciest spice in the world.
-So, if you're getting Keshar for cheap, you're probably not getting Kesar at all!
+So, if you're getting Keshar for cheap, you're probably not getting Kesar!

 Pregnancy and breastfeeding

-Please keep monitoring the amount of this spice consumed during pregnancy or when breastfeeding.
+Please keep monitoring the amount of this spice consumed during pregnancy or breastfeeding.

 Avoid consuming this spice in high doses as it may induce labor and cause preterm childbirth.

 Thus, it should not be consumed after 22 weeks of pregnancy.